moglialu/traveltime_db_3/README.md

 It should also give you the minimum time you need for the journey.
 Its not like the routing from google maps because its not a 1 to 1 search, but a 1 to n.

-For germany there is already this realy nice page (https://direkt.bahn.guru) which does basicly what this code is supposed to do.
+There is already this realy nice page (https://direkt.bahn.guru) which does basicly what this code is supposed to do.
 I found this site while already coding.

 Dependencies: